minima-global/minidocs/docs/learn/txpowunits.md

 A node can carry out several activities with a TxPoW unit depending on the situation:

 **Generate:** When a user wishes to send a transaction, or is required to send a **Pulse** to the network, their node will generate (construct) a TxPoW unit containing their transaction and the hashes of other unconfirmed transactions it knows about in the **mempool**.
-TxPoW units are analogous to compact blocks in Bitcoin. [(See TxPoW Generation)](#)
+TxPoW units are analogous to compact blocks in Bitcoin [(see Constructing TxPoW Units).](/docs/learn/miningconsensus#constructing-txpow-units)

 **Mine:** Before a node can propagate its TxPoW unit to the network, it must mine the TxPoW unit by cycling through different **nonces** (numbers), adding the nonce to the TxPoW header and hashing the result.
 Once the resulting hash meets the level of difficulty required by the network (~1 second work), they can propagate their TxPoW unit to other nodes in the network.